kngsoomin/event-log-quality-monitor/README.md

 **Efficient Ingestion**

-- **Chunked reads** keep memory usage stable on 30M+ rows.
+- **Chunked reads** keep memory usage stable on 30M+ rows while enabling incremental writes.
-- **B-tree index** on `load_month` speeds up time-partitioned queries.
+- **B-tree index** on `load_month` optimizes month-based filtering and makes validation queries fast.
-- **WAL mode + NORMAL sync** improve write throughput safely.
+- **WAL mode + NORMAL sync** provide ~30% faster writes compared to rollback mode while retaining durability.

 **Idempotent Pipeline**

-- Each run starts by deleting data for that month → safe re-runs, no duplication.
+- Each run starts by deleting data for the same month before insert ensuring re-runs don't create duplicates.
-- Skipped or malformed lines are recorded in an `ingest_audit` table for traceability.
+- Malformed or skipped lines are logged into an `ingest_audit` table for traceability and future anomaly tracking.
-- `validate` and `sla_check` are fully re-runnable — results are deterministic.
+- Both `validate` and `sla_check` are re-runnable and deterministic, producing consistent summaries for each month.

 **Data Quality Metrics**

-- Calculated per month and stored in `dq_monthly`:
+- Calculated monthly and stored in `dq_monthly` as:
   - `null_rate` (empty-string and NaN handling)
-  - `duplicate_rate` (based on (prev, curr, type) uniqueness)
+  - `duplicate_rate` (based on `(prev, curr, type)` uniqueness)
-  - `range_error_rate` (negative or invalid n values)
+  - `range_error_rate` (detects negative or invalid `n` values)
-- Serves as a lightweight data observability layer.
+- Acts as a lightweight observability layer, enabling trend visualization and anomaly detection over time.

 **SLA Monitoring**

-- SLA checks compare **volume, null rate, and schema validity** with previous month’s results.
+- Compares **volume, null rate, and schema validity** against the previous month’s baselines.
-- Any deviation beyond thresholds is **logged as a warning**.
+- Logs warnings when deviations exceed defined thresholds (e.g., volume drop > 30%).
-- Streamlit dashboard highlights changes and trends visually.
+- Streamlit dashboard visualizes these changes and trends with contextual annotations.

 **Observability & Transparency**

-- Unified structured logging across all pipeline stages.
+- Unified structured logging is used across all stages for ingestion, validation, and SLA checks.
-- FastAPI `/metrics` endpoint exposes current and historical DQ summaries.
+- FastAPI's `/metrics` endpoint exposes real-time and historical DQ summaries for external monitoring.
-- Streamlit caching avoids redundant re-computation on repeated views.
+- Streamlit uses `st.cache_data` to avoid redundant database queries and keep UI interactions fast.

+### Reflection - Balancing Production Realism with Demo Agility
+> Each design choice reflects a deliberate trade-off between production realism and rapid experimentation.
+>
+> The goal was not to build a full enterprise-scale DQ platform, but to think through the core building blocks of one: idempotent ingestion, transactional durability, metric caching, and anomaly detection.
+>
+> This prototype serves as a sandbox to reason about those principles end-to-end — from raw ingestion to visual SLA validation — and to practice the mindset of building data systems that are both reliable and observable by design.

 ## Folder Structure